emiljdd/Tweepy-SparkTwitterI/README.md

 http://spark.apache.org/docs/latest/api/python/pyspark.sql.html?highlight=streaming#module-pyspark.sql.streaming

-But they are all still listed as experimental, so instead of showing you something that might break in the future, we'll stick to the RDD methods (which is what the documentation also currently shows for streaming).
+As of this project they are all still listed as experimental, so instead of showing you something that might break in the future, I'll stick to the better known RDD methods (which is what the documentation also currently shows for streaming).

 Internally, it works as follows.
 Spark Streaming collects current input data streams and partitions the data into parcels, which are then prepared by the Spark engine to generate the final flow of results in batches.